The Bush-era Muslim registry failed. Yet the US could be trying it again

 Then a source familiar with the incoming administration told CNN there will be a database and it'll be similar to the National Security Entry-Exit Registration System (NSEERS).

-NSEERS was a Bush-era program enacted shortly after September 11, 2001, terrorist attacks.
+NSEERS was a Bush-era program enacted shortly after the September 11, 2001 terrorist attacks.
 It disproportionately targeted Arabs and Muslims and was a point of contention between rights groups and the federal government for nearly a decade.

 It was also a mega failure -- both strategically and, critics say, ethically.